synesthesiam/old-custom-components/README.md

 into RAM up front, so a Raspberry Pi will run out of room quickly.
 If you want to install all of the English voices, do the following:

-    for voice in dkfi-prudence dfki-poppy dfki-obadiah dfki-spike cmu-bdl cmu-rms; do wget -O marytts-5.2/download/voice-$voice-hsmm-5.2.zip https://github.com/marytts/voice-$voice-hsmm/releases/download/v5.2/voice-$voice-hsmm-5.2.zip;
+    for voice in dfki-prudence dfki-poppy dfki-obadiah dfki-spike cmu-bdl cmu-rms; do wget -O marytts-5.2/download/voice-$voice-hsmm-5.2.zip https://github.com/marytts/voice-$voice-hsmm/releases/download/v5.2/voice-$voice-hsmm-5.2.zip;
       unzip -d marytts-5.2 marytts-5.2/download/voice-$voice-hsmm-5.2.zip;
     done